TreacherousNexus/mastodome/README.md

 A new Qt-based Mastodon client for Linux, written in Python.

 ## Intro
 Mastodome is a new desktop client for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)), a federated social network that takes all the best elements of Twitter and makes them better.

-**THIS RELEASE IS NO LONGER SUPPORTED** Ensure you track the latest code on https://github.com/TreacherousNexus/mastodome.git
+It also works with similar "forks" of that project too such as [Florence](https://github.com/florence-social).

-This legacy code is under an MIT license.
+This code is provided under an MIT license.
 If you want to use the Mastodome name please contact [Bobby Moss](https://github.com/TreacherousNexus).

 ## What is Mastodon?
 Mastodon is a microblogging social network that is "federated".
 This means that there is no one single website that hosts Mastodon; the site is distributed across hundreds of servers, and you can even host an instance yourself.